 Staff lunches will be available in grab bag format and further kettles, microwaves and fridges are available to enable staff to get refreshment in dispersed offices in addition to the staff room, in the instance of the staff room being busy.
-Supplementary break areas are available in Learning Support, Science Office, Humanities Office, MFL Office, PE Office.
-Maths Office and the Adventure Office.
+Supplementary break areas are available in classrooms.
 Some staff also have accommodation on site and they have the option to take their food home to eat.

-Matrons and Cleaning staff will be allocated a boarding house for their breaks, Estates have facilities in the workshop and Finance and Marketing also have their own kettles and fridges.
+Estates have facilities in the workshop and Finance and Marketing also have their own kettles and fridges.
 Staff not covered can use the staff room but operational staff are encouraged to avoid using the staff room during timetable break times.